ejlb/pegasos/README.md

 pegasos
 =======
-pegasos is a pure-python package for fitting SVM and logistic models using the `Primal Estimated sub-GrAdient SOlver`.
+pegasos is a pure-python package for fitting SVM and logistic models using the Primal Estimated sub-GrAdient SOlver.
 This implementation is based on the google tool `sofia-ml`.
 The package has an sklearn-like interface so can easily be used with existing sklearn functionality.
 At each training step, the pegasos solver randomly samples a batch from the training data.
 The runtime of the training algorithm scales linearly with the regularization parameter `lambda` and the number of training steps; as such the model is well suited to large datasets.
 For details on the training algorithm see:

 http://eprints.pascal-network.org/archive/00004062/01/ShalevSiSr07.pdf

 API support
 -----------
 * sparse or dense matrix support
-* binary classes (multiclass via sklearn.multiclass)
+* binary classification (multiclass via sklearn.multiclass)
-* balanced class weightings
+* balanced class weightings via training loops
-* predictions (probabilistic predictions for logistic)
+* probabilistic predictions for logistic model
 * model serialisation via cPickle

 See `example.py` for how to use the library.